broadinstitute/sparklespray/README.md

 python setup.py install
 ```

-This will add the `kubeque` command which is used for all operations.
+This will add the `sparkles` command which is used for all operations.

-Then to configure kubeque, create a config file "~/.kubeque" or in the current directory containing the following
+Then to configure sparkles, create a config file "~/.sparkles" or in the current directory containing the following
 (change the values of zone, region, and account to match what you used when
 running gcloud init):